northeastern-rc/rc-public-documentation/docs/source/datamanagement/discovery_storage.md

 - **Quota:** 75GB

 **Scratch:** `/scratch/<username>`
 - **Description:** All users are automatically given a `/scratch` when their account is created. {term}`Scratch space` is a shared space for all users.
-The total storage available is 1.8 PB; however, while this is permanent, it is for temporary use only. **It is not backed up.** Data on `/scratch` should be moved to another location for permanent storage as soon as possible.
+The total storage available is 2.5PB; however, while this is permanent, it is for temporary use only. **It is not backed up.** Data on `/scratch` should be moved to another location for permanent storage as soon as possible.
 You should run your jobs from and direct output to your `/scratch` for best performance.
 However, moving your files from scratch is the best practice to avoid potential data loss.
 - **Quota:** N/A

 **Work:** `/work/<groupname>`